Our board-certified plastic surgeons can help shape your midsection with a tummy tuck, otherwise known as an abdominoplasty

 The most common procedure performed by our surgeons is a full abdominoplasty combined with liposuction.
 In this procedure, all of the skin, stretch marks, and excess fat in the lower abdomen, between the pubis and belly button are removed.
 The belly button is cut out and left behind in its original location.
 Sutures are then placed in the abdominal muscles to tighten them, reduce bulging, particularly in the lower abdomen, and improve abdominal contour – essentially acting as an internal corset to reconstruct the hourglass figure.
 The skin from the upper abdomen is loosened and stretched down so that it can be approximated to the lower abdominal incision.
 Finally, an opening is made in the upper abdominal skin that has been redraped to bring the belly button out and suture it in place.
 Liposuction can be performed in the areas desired to improve contour.

 The typical abdominoplasty scar is located usually across the lower abdomen and well hidden by a bikini or undergarments.
 In a full abdominoplasty there is also an incision placed on the inner border of the belly button that usually heals inconspicuously.
 In some procedures, such as the mini-abdominoplasty, the lower abdominal incision may be shorter and the incision around the navel can be avoided.
 In other cases, longer or additional incisions may be necessary, including a vertical incision if there is not enough skin excess to remove all of the skin up to the umbilicus or if there is so much skin excess that additional vertical skin resection would be beneficial (fleur de lis abdominoplasty).
 In patients where laxity extends around the flanks and into the back, a circumferential abdominoplasty may be performed, leaving a scar all the way around the waistline.
-Click here to request your consultation with our surgeons.
+Request a consultation at one of our locations today.

 In multiple areas of the body, including the abdomen, arms, and thighs, people debate between liposuction and procedures where skin is excised, such as a tummy tuck, thigh lift, or arm lift (brachioplasty).
 The obvious advantage of liposuction alone is that there is minimal scarring from the procedure, and the recovery tends to be much quicker.
 Liposuction is great for reducing the bulge in localized areas of excess fatty tissue.
 However, it does very little at improving issues related to the excess skin.
 In most cases, the skin will shrink and contract some following liposuction but as people age or in people with poor skin elasticity this may be seen less.
 Skin excisional procedures leave a more significant scar and take longer to recover from, but they directly deal with the issue of skin excess.
 After a thorough discussion and examination during your consultation, our surgeons will give you their recommendations.
 The good news is that if you are on the fence, and decide to go with liposuction instead of a more involved procedure, you can always come back and excise the skin later if you are concerned about the appearance of loose skin.